 - knowing that I am aware and savoring that experience;

-- noticing any judgement arising in my mind;
+- getting curious about any judgement, extra commentary, meaning-making arising in my mind;

-- taking responsibility for how judgement informs my motivations.
+- taking responsibility for how judgement, commentary and meaning-making informs my motivations and actions.

-Some definitions of mindfulness talk about being aware without judgement – I’m not sure that’s possible.
-It’s very natural for the mind to judge – it’s how we make meaning of the world.
+It’s very natural for the mind to judge and comment on our experience – it’s how we make meaning of the world.
 We compare what we’re experiencing with what we already know and it helps us to stabilize ourselves with a sense of anchored reality – anchored in my understanding of the world.
 If I had no anchor, life would be wildly disorienting.
-So I’m going to allow myself to judge, with the caveat that I’m going to bring in awareness of that judgement and I’m also going to take responsibility for my actions after judgement so that I don’t contribute to harm in the world.
-I’m aware here that I’m using the word “judgement” to mean discernment rather than passing judgement, an important distinction.
+So I’m going to allow myself to judge (or be discerning), with the caveat that I’m going to bring in awareness of that judgement and I’m also going to take responsibility for my actions after judgement so that I don’t contribute to harm in the world.

 Equanimity is that state of being aware of what is going on for us, being in the middle of our experience of positive, negative or neutral, and remaining “unhooked” from any of these transitory states.
 We experience something pleasant and we notice it as a pleasant experience: we refrain from wishing it would stay around forever, planning to have more of it, or in any way projecting ourselves into the future in relationship to the pleasure.
 We basically disconnect our sense of “I” (that existential phenomenon that occurs on the continuum between a past that I was responsible for and a future I have control over) from the experience and can enjoy it simply for the pleasure it brings in the moment.
 The same goes for a challenging negative experience.
 We see it as transitory, we see it as arising because of a number of uncontrollable, unpredictable contributing factors, we see it as something that happens despite us being in the picture (ie, it is not “ours” to lament over), and we can notice it moment by moment until, eventually and inevitably, it fades (as all things do, no matter how big).
 Equanimity also recognizes neutral feelings, and allows us to rest in neutrality without wishing for the drama of difficulty or the soothing of pleasure.